harfang3d/dogfight-sandbox-hg1/README.md

-# Dogfight (Air to air combat game)
+# Dogfight (Air to air combat simulation)

 ## WARNING
 This project is aimed at HARFANG® 3D engine version 1.x.x.
 It is now superseded by [HARFANG® 3D 2.0](https://www.harfang3d.com).
 If you still need to run this project, you will require to specifically deploy the HARFANG 1.2.0 Python wheel.

-Air to air combat game, created in Python 3 using the [HARFANG 3D framework](https://www.harfang3d.com).
+Air to air combat simulation, created in Python 3 using the [HARFANG 3D framework](https://www.harfang3d.com).

-The game features :
+This project features :
 * Ocean shader
 * Skydome shader
 * Volumetric clouds
 * AI-driven opponent

 The source code and the graphics assets are made available for studying purpose.
-However, you are free to fork this repository, extend the game or release anything that is based on it.
+However, you are free to fork this repository, extend the simulator or release anything that is based on it.

 ## How to run Dogfight
 1. Get [Python 3](https://www.python.org/downloads/)